Nutrition During Weight-Loss Medication: What to Eat

 Meal replacements can help some patients meet protein targets, but whole food nutrition is generally preferred when appetite allows.

-Optimal nutrition amplifies the benefits of weight management medication therapy and supports sustainable weight loss.
+Optimal nutrition amplifies the benefits of weight-loss medication therapy and supports sustainable weight loss.
 Book a consultation with Dr. Kamen to receive individualized nutritional guidance as part of your weight management plan.

 References